sangeetabhatia03/covid19-short-term-forecasts/README.md

   countries that have at least 100 cases of COVID-19, and at least 10 cases in the last week.
 Note that this means the number of countries for which forecasts are produced could vary every week.
-The data will be available in the github repo by Monday 1 AM.
+The data will be available in the github repo by Mondays 1 AM.
 In addition to the case numbers, we will also provide a serial interval distribution, which we strongly recommend is used by all teams.
 - Each team them produces forecasts of daily incidence, and estimates